Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 Your “get out of jail free” card

 You can still avoid penalties if the ATO chooses to issue you a warning instead of a fine.
 This is a regular practice.
-In fact, getting a warning instead of a fine is so common that I tell clients they have a “get out of jail free” card.
+In fact, getting a warning instead of an ATO late lodgement penalty or fine is so common that I tell clients they have a “get out of jail free” card.

-The taxpayer will get a warning letter, and no fine.
+The taxpayer will get a warning letter and no ATO late lodgement penalty or fine.
 If they are late and payable in the future, there is a high chance of a fine.
-But if the returns are lodged in the right order the catch up returns will result in no fine.
+But if the returns are lodged in the right order the catch-up returns will result in no fine.

 Late fines are only half the story.
-If you’re late and you have an overall tax debt, you also need to face general interest charge, or GIC.
+If you’re late and you have an overall tax debt, you also need to face a general interest charge or GIC.

 The GIC is there to discourage people from using the ATO like a bank, and making the outcome worse for late payers compared to those who are up to date.